History of Lithuania: Formation of modern national identity and push for self-rule (1864–1918)

 The language revival spread into more affluent strata, beginning with the release of the Lithuanian newspapers Aušra and Varpas, then with the writing of poems and books in Lithuanian many of which glorified the historic Grand Duchy of Lithuania.

 The two most prominent figures in the revival movement, Jonas Basanavičius and Vincas Kudirka, both originated from affluent Lithuanian peasantry and attended the Mariampol Gymnasium (secondary school) in the Suwałki Governorate.
 The school was a Polish educational center, Russified after the January Uprising, with Lithuanian language classes introduced at that time.

 Basanavičius studied medicine at the Moscow State University, where he developed international connections, published (in Polish) on Lithuanian history and graduated in 1879.
 From there he went to Bulgaria, and in 1882 moved to Prague.
 In Prague he met and became influenced by the Czech National Revival movement.
 In 1883, Basanavičius began working on a Lithuanian language review, which assumed the form of a newspaper named Aušra (The Dawn), published in Ragnit, Prussia, Germany (now Neman, Russia).
 Aušra was printed in Latin characters banned under Russian law, which mandated the Cyrillic alphabet for printing Lithuanian.
 It was smuggled to Lithuania, together with other Lithuanian publications and books printed in East Prussia.
 The paper (forty issues in total), building on the work of the earlier writers, sought to demonstrate continuities with the medieval Grand Duchy and lionize the Lithuanian people.

 Russian restrictions at Marijampolė secondary school were eased in 1872 and Kudirka learned Polish there.
 He went on to study at the University of Warsaw, where he was influenced by Polish socialists.
 In 1889, Kudirka returned to Lithuania and worked on incorporating the Lithuanian peasantry into mainstream politics as the main building block of a modern nation.
 In 1898, he wrote a poem inspired by the opening strophe of Mickiewicz's epic poem Pan Tadeusz: "Lithuania, my fatherland!
 You are like health."
 The poem became the national anthem of Lithuania, Tautiška giesmė: ("Lithuania, Our Homeland").

 As the revival grew, Russian policy became harsher.
 Attacks took place against Catholic churches while the ban forbidding the Lithuanian press continued.
-However, in the late 19th century, the language ban was lifted. and some 2,500 books were published in the Lithuanian Latin alphabet.
+However, in the late 19th century, the ban on the use of the Latin alphabet for the Lithuanian language was lifted and some 2,500 books were published in the Lithuanian Latin alphabet.
 The majority of these were published in Tilsit, Kingdom of Prussia (now Russian Sovetsk, Kaliningrad Oblast), although some publications reached Lithuania from the United States.
 A largely standardized written language was achieved by 1900, based on historical and Aukštaitijan (highland) usages.
 The letters -č-, -š- and -v- were taken from the modern (redesigned) Czech orthography, to avoid the Polish usage for corresponding sounds.
 The widely accepted Lithuanian Grammar, by Jonas Jablonskis, appeared in 1901.